IFB Gaming Learn My Way

 Smartphones and tablets

 Top tip: If you make a mistake, do not panic.
-Most devices have an "undo" option.
 Nothing you do by accident will break the device.

 Computers and laptops